jacob-field/youtube-search/README.md

 ## Example Output
 ```
-Please enter what you would like to search for: mark rober
+Please enter what you would like to search for: Mark Rober

-Searching YouTube for mark rober...
+Searching YouTube for Mark Rober...

 Result #1: Testing If You Can Blow Your Own Sail
 24,621,311 views	 834,353 likes	 3.3887% of viewers liked